histefanhere/lennpy/README.md

 # lennpy ( ͡° ͜ʖ ͡°)

-Python Package for accessing [Lenny faces](https://knowyourmeme.com/memes/%CD%A1-%CD%9C%CA%96-%CD%A1-lenny-face)
+Python Package for accessing [Lenny faces](https://knowyourmeme.com/memes/%CD%A1-%CD%9C%CA%96-%CD%A1-lenny-face) ( ͡ᵔ ͜ʖ ͡ᵔ )

 One day I woke up and decided that I needed lenny faces in my projects, but I was disappointed when I found the lack of categorized and easily accessable lenny faces in Python.
 So I made this.